 In terms of events, one of the most exciting developments has been partnering with Redbridge Libray Lab Central to deliver school workshops (you can read our previous blog about this work here for more info).
 We see this as a way for furthering the Maker Education reach and as model for makerspaces to be more financially sustainable.
 Check out our 6 (and a half) tips for running awesome workshops and training events post.

-One of the most heartening parts of the recent Libraries Global Excellence Tour was hearing each and every speaker emphasise the importance of putting users front and centre of everything we do in libraries.
-This includes reimagining existing services and creating brand new ones.
+We’ve also attended events such as the Libraries Global Excellence Tour where one of the most heartening parts was hearing each and every speaker emphasise the importance of putting users front and centre of everything we do in libraries.
+Kate has shared her ideas and some tools to hear user in her blog.

 We’re also very excited to be presenting at this year’s Internet Librarian International conference, where we’ll be talking about Interactive library spaces and creating new user experiences with digital tech on the Wed 18th.
 You can check the full schedule for the conference here come and say hello if you’re attending!